asyncapi/community/CODE_OF_CONDUCT.md

 The Committee has the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that do not align with this Code of Conduct.
 The Committee may also temporarily or permanently ban any contributor for inappropriate, threatening, offensive, or harmful behaviors to the community.

+For more details, please see the [CoC Committee and Incident Resolution Procedure](https://github.com/asyncapi/community/pull/1013/files).

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at condcut@asyncapi.io.
 All complaints will be reviewed and investigated promptly and fairly.